 [5 minutes to read]

-This project faces a number of serious challenges before even getting off the ground which, if left untackled, could inadvertently lead to a negative effect on both the quality and range of CPD available for decades to come.
-I therefore urge all MAT and school leaders, staff and any and all training providers, to take a very keen interest in this ambitious project.
+Any quality assurance scheme in education faces a number of serious challenges before even getting off the ground which, if left untackled, could inadvertently lead to a negative effect on both the quality and range of CPD available for decades to come.
+It could also raise the price of CPD significantly, making accredited, high-quality provision inaccessible to the schools who need it the most.

-Some concerns are raised in Thoughts on CPD accreditation #1 which pushes for a more comprehensive preliminary conversation.
+The previous instalment Thoughts on CPD accreditation #1 asks for a more comprehensive preliminary conversation.
 This article, however, investigates the show-stopping practical problem that we all know too well: How do we measure the impact of CPD?
-The system is intended to be a reliable authority, this needs to be figured out.
+If the new accreditation system is to be a reliable authority, this needs to be figured out.
 But can it?

 Much to their credit, the College and their tertiary partners have included the following question in October’s original survey.
 What follows is an edited version of my response.

 As I have hinted in the first instalment, I am positive about the idea in theory but sceptical about the practical reliability and validity of a catch-all system to qualify CPD provision.
-Let us break that down by looking at two quality indicators used in other sectors, including health, to measure quality of provision.
+Let us break that down by looking at two quality indicators used in other sectors, including health, to measure quality of provision: those of result and process.

 Focusing on the provision itself, the new CPD Accreditation programme will measure the thing that may in fact have the least impact on effectiveness.